 From the time I was a little girl I loved to bake.
 In the afternoons after school, I would come home and while my mom taught piano lessons, I would get out the mixing bowl and spoons to make cookies, cakes, and bread.
 I took great delight in arranging a pretty table with china, cloth napkins, cutlery and flowers from mom’s garden.
 Some of these first attempts were disasters but many turned out to be pretty good and kept me interested in baking.

 Those years of learning and experimenting later served me well in baking for my young family.
 We lived “out”, had a big garden, and in the kitchen was a wonderful six-burner stove with an oven that could fit six loaves of bread at a time!
 I loved getting up early to bake for my family.

 2005 is the year pie became a passion and a two-year exploration of crust ensued.
 There was lots of experimentation with different flours and fats, ratios and recipes.
-The dough that we make in my Art of the Pie workshops is the culmination of much that was learned along the way.
+The dough that I teach in Art of the Pie® virtual workshops is the culmination of much that was learned along the way.